Excerpt of HEXES & HIJINKS

 “Any idea who might’ve taken them?”

 Grandma Elsie paused.
-“Possibly a patron of mine, Angela Hernández.
+“Possibly a client of mine, Angela Hernández.
 She left just before you arrived.
-The poor woman is infatuated with a gentleman in town, and she refuses to believe that her soulmate is not the man she’s in love with.”
+The poor woman is infatuated with a gentleman in town, and refuses to believe that her soulmate is not the man she’s in love with.”

 My lips twitched.
 “And you know this how?”

 She tapped the side of her temple with a smirk.
-“My magical intuition, of course.”
+“My psychic intuition, of course.”

 “Of course,” I teased.
-“I think I saw Miss Sticky-Fingers outside in the alley.”
+“I saw Miss Sticky-Fingers outside in the alley.”
 I briefly described the woman and our peculiar exchange, along with Angela saying the weirdness about stick pins.

 Grandma Elsie pulled the robe tighter around her slender frame.
-“I gave her an afterhours tarot reading tonight because she said it was an emergency, but she wasn’t happy with the outcome.”
+“I gave Angela an afterhours tarot reading tonight because she said it was an emergency, but she wasn’t happy with the outcome.”

 “Why would Angela take a love potion and voodoo doll?”

 She raked a hand through her hair, the blonde strands standing up wildly.
-“I’m afraid by stealing the voodoo doll, she intends to hex the man’s girlfriend.
-And use the love potion on him.”
+“I’m afraid by stealing the voodoo doll, she intends to hex the man’s girlfriend, and then use the love potion on him.”

 “Do you want to call the police?”

 Grandma Elsie shook her head.
 “Over two missing items?
 It’s not worth the trouble.
-I’ll contact Angela in the morning to sort this all out.
-But…bad things do happen in threes.”
+I’ll contact Angela in the morning to sort this all out…but, ah, bad things do happen in threes.”

 “That’s just superstitious nonsense.”
 I placed an arm around her.
 “I’m sure everything will be fine.”